 CSS variables: easier to read and maintain

 First of all, the use of CSS variables makes it easier to read.
 Who knows what “#3f6aea” means?
-Not many people!
-On the other hand, if I record this hexadecimal value in a variable called “royal blue”, it is much easier to understand what it corresponds to. ?
+Not many people apart from the webdesigner, webmaster or digital marketing professional you know!
+On the other hand, if I record this hexadecimal value in a variable called “royal blue”, it is much easier to understand what it corresponds to.